ArcovanBreda/CEConvDL2/blogpost.md

 ## Concluding Remarks

-In conclusion, the  network proposed by the origi-nal paper aimed to leverage color equivariance to create more robust networks that still manage to exploit color information in images.
+In conclusion, the  network proposed by the original paper aimed to leverage color equivariance to create more robust networks that still manage to exploit color information in images.
 This was implemented via discrete hue rotations in RGB space.
 Our reproduction study, focusing on the most color-exploitive dataset, supports their findings in terms of the importance of color equivariance for various (color-dependent) datasets and performance quality.
 Furthermore, the reproduction of the ablation study about the impact of the number of rotations validates the conclusions about the level of equivariance and provides additional insights in terms of the number of parameters.

 We additionally investigated the limitations of the approach by the original authors.
 Firstly, the limited notion of modeling color equivariance as hue equivariance.
 Secondly, the problem of values falling outside the RGB cube.
-We aimed to circumvent these issues by modeling hue equivariance in HSV and LAB spaces, and extended the notion of equivariance to saturation and value in the former color space.
+We aimed to circumvent these issues by modeling hue equivariance in HSV and LAB spaces and extending the notion of equivariance to saturation and value in the former color space.
 We found that a model with hue equivariance in LAB space and jitter managed to outperform all other models encoding this type of equivariance.
-Furthermore, saturation and value equivariance without any jitter performed similar to the baseline models without any equivariance.
-However, jitter ensured they became robuster against distribution shifts, even outperforming the baseline model with jitter, but came at the cost of achieving lower test accuracy overall.
+Furthermore, saturation and value equivariance without any jitter performed similarly to the baseline models without any equivariance.
+However, jitter ensured they became more robust against distribution shifts, even outperforming the baseline model with jitter, but came at the cost of achieving lower test accuracy overall.

+For future research, the use of steerable convolutions could be explored.
+Steerable convolutions could be used to encode the continuous hue spectrum therefore becoming equivariant to all shifts without the need for jitter, alleviating the problem of the expensive training cost occuring when using jitter.

 ## Authors' Contributions
 <ul>
-  <li>Silvia Abbring: Implementation of saturation equivariance and combining hue and saturation shifts during testing, wrote concluding remarks, results of combining hue and saturation shifts and appendix B </li>
+  <li>Silvia Abbring: Implementation of saturation equivariance and combining hue and saturation shifts during testing, wrote concluding remarks, results of combining hue and saturation shifts, and appendix B </li>
-  <li>Hannah van den Bos: Reproduction of color selectivity, rotation and jitter ablation with implementation of plots and supplementary function evaluate, wrote introduction, recap on group equivariant convolutions, color equivariance and concluding remarks</li>
+  <li>Hannah van den Bos: Reproduction of color selectivity, rotation, and jitter ablation with implementation of plots and supplementary function evaluate, wrote introduction, recap on group equivariant convolutions, color equivariance and concluding remarks</li>
   <li>Rens den Braber: Implementation/Description of LAB space and Value equivariance, and HSV equivariance formulas. </li>
   <li>Arco van Breda: Reproduction of color imbalance and image classification, implementation of reproducibility plots and supplementary functionalities (load, save, evaluate) in the original code, and an additional experiment on the reproduction of color imbalance.</li>
   <li>Dante Zegveld: Implementation of Hue shift equivariance and combining hue and shift equivariance on kernels and images, wrote color spaces, future research introduction and HSV equivariance </li>